Searches for Light Dark Matter and Evidence of Coherent Elastic Neutrino-Nucleus Scattering of Solar Neutrinos with the LUX-ZEPLIN (LZ) Experiment

 The 90\% confidence level upper limit on the spin-independent DM-nucleon cross section as a function of mass is shown in Figure~\ref{fig:WIMPSI}.
 The observed upper limit spans from 2.1$\times10^{-42}$cm$^{2}$ at 3~GeV/$c^2$ to 1.1$\times10^{-46}$cm$^{2}$ at 9~GeV/$c^2$.
 Results for the spin-dependent DM-nucleon coupling scenario are shown in the Appendix.

 \emph{Boron-8 CE$\nu$NS Measurement}---We also perform a measurement of the $^{8}$B CE$\nu$NS process on xenon nuclei with the same dataset assuming zero dark matter events.
 Using the $q_{0}$ test statistic~\cite{cowan2011asymptotic}, we reject the hypothesis of zero $^{8}$B CE$\nu$NS events with a statistical significance of $4.5\sigma$.
+This significance is driven by our observation of 19 events, which represents a substantial deviation from the total expected backgrounds from accidental coincidences and neutrons (6.6~$\pm$~0.3).
 The median expected significance is $6.7^{+2.4}_{-2.2}\sigma$.
 The best-fit value of $^{8}$B CE$\nu$NS counts of $12.3\substack{+7.0 \\ -5.4}$ is shown in the last column of Table~\ref{tab:fitResults} and is consistent with the prediction of $20.6\substack{+8.9 \\ -6.8}$.